Jane Johnston Schoolcraft: Marriage and family

 In 1823 Jane married Henry Rowe Schoolcraft, a US Indian agent in the region, who became a founding figure of American cultural anthropology.
-He was appointed U.S. Indian Agent to the Michigan Territory in 1822 and served in the Northwest until 1841.
+He was appointed U.S. Indian Agent to Michigan Territory in 1822 and served in the Northwest until 1841.

 In 1826 and 1827, Henry Schoolcraft produced a handwritten magazine called The Literary Voyager which included some of Jane's writings.
 Although he had only single issues, each was distributed widely to residents in Sault Ste.
 Marie, then to his friends in Detroit, New York and other eastern cities.
 The Schoolcrafts' letters to each other during periods of separation often included poetry, also expressing how literature was part of their daily lives.

-Henry Schoolcraft won fame for his later publications about Native Americans, especially the Ojibwe people and their language (also known as Chippewa and Anishinaabemowin).
+Henry Schoolcraft won fame for his later publications about Native Americans, especially the Ojibwe people and their language.
 His work was based on information and stories he learned from Jane and the Johnston family, and the access they arranged to other Ojibwe.
 In 1846, he was commissioned by the United States Congress for what became a six-volume study known as Indian Tribes of the United States.
 Henry Schoolcraft's publications, including materials written by Jane Schoolcraft, were the main source for Henry Wadsworth Longfellow's The Song of Hiawatha (1855).